ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    for just a percentage of messages that produced DMARC results of "fail".

-   Operational experience and mathematics (specifically the Probability Mass Function as applied to Binomial Distributions) showed that the pct tag was usually not accurately applied, unless the value specified was either "0" or "100" (the default), and the inaccuracies with other values varied widely from implementation to implementation.
+   Operational experience showed that the pct tag was usually not accurately applied, unless the value specified was either "0" or "100" (the default), and the inaccuracies with other values varied widely from implementation to implementation.
 The default value was easily implemented, as it required no special processing on the part of the message receiver, while the value of "0" took on unintended significance as a value used by some intermediaries and mailbox providers as an indicator to deviate from standard handling of the message, usually by rewriting the RFC5322.From header in an effort to avoid DMARC failures downstream.

    These custom actions when the pct= tag was set to "0" proved valuable to the email community.
 In particular, header rewriting by an